wklein1/napoleon-http/fuzz/Readme.md

 ###  Build

-The Makefile is configured to run inside the official AFL++ Docker image.
+The Makefile is configured to use the official AFL++ Docker image.
 All build artifacts (incl. binaries) will appear under `fuzz/build/`.

 To build all harnesses (unit, integration, e2e):